handist/collections/README.md

 + A slightly customized version of [APGAS for Java](https://github.com/x10-lang/apgas/tree/master/apgas) [located in this repository](https://github.com/handist/apgas)
 + A library providing Java bindings to MPI calls: either [MPJ-Express](http://mpj-express.org/) or [mpiJava](https://sourceforge.net/projects/mpijava/).

 To ease the compilation process, we placed these two libraries which are usually downloaded from their project's website in a git repository so that they will be downloaded automatically like any normal maven dependency.
-We provide two compilation profiles for the library: `mpj` (default) and `mpijava` which allows you to switch the dependency to the MPJ-Express library or the mpiJava library respectively.
+We provide three compilation profiles for the library:

++ `mpj` (default) to be used to compile the project on any computer
++ `mpjnative` to be used to compile and test the project with the MPJ-native mode
++ `mpijava` to be used to compile and test the project with the mpiJava native bindings

 Whichever library/profile you choose does not change the JAR produced by running `mvn package` or `mvn package -Pmpijava`.
-You can very well compile the library with default profile (using the MPJ-Express library) and execute your programs using the mpiJava library.
+You can very well compile the library with the default profile (using the MPJ-Express library) and execute your programs using the mpiJava library.
 The implementation of the Java bindings used is determined by the classpath you provide when launching your program.

 ## Creating the JAR